via/viaems/README.md

 ```
 make PLATFORM=hosted run
 ```
-This will build `tfi` as a Linux executable that will use stdin/stdout as the console, and event/trigger updates will be sent to stderr .
+This will build `viaems` as a Linux executable that will use stdin/stdout as the console, and event/trigger updates will be sent to stderr .
 The test trigger that is enabled by default will provide enough inputs to verify some basic functionality.
 Full integration testing using this simulation mode is